Trump gives governors 3-phase plan to reopen economy

 “All would be forgotten very quickly if we moved into a stage quicker than we should, and then we got into a situation where we had people dying like flies,” Justice told reporters.

-Trump briefed the nation’s governors on the plan Thursday afternoon, saying they were going to be responsible for deciding when it is safe to lift restrictions in their states.
-It came days after the president drew swift pushback for claiming he had the absolute authority to determine how and when states reopen.
+In briefing governors on the plan, Trump said they were going to be responsible for deciding when it is safe to lift restrictions in their states.
+Just days before, he had drawn swift pushback for claiming he had absolute authority to determine how and when states reopen.

 “We have a very large number of states that want to get going and they’re in very good shape,” Trump said.
 “That’s good with us, frankly.”